 Joey Garcia, the Partner at ISOLAS who heads up the firms FinTech practice and who led on the application, commented:

 “The GFSC license ensures that there is a robust framework in place for the protection and security of crypto users who would like to interact and use the underlying technology or gain access to the asset class through the right interactive tools, such as a regulated exchange platform.
 However, another key advantage of such a forward-looking framework has been the opportunity for Gibraltar’s regime to already comply with principles and guidelines only recently developed by the Financial Action Task Force (FATF) and the new Anti-Money Laundering Directive (AMLD5), as well as the IOSCO consultation report relating to crypto-asset trading platforms.
 We are delighted to welcome Bitso to participate in the evolution of the regulated space in Gibraltar and to have been able to support them on their journey.”
+For those who want to diversify their income stream, can try technologies such as the Forex Strength Meter.

 Since the introduction of DLT licences in Gibraltar on 1 January 2018, ISOLAS has worked on the majority of applications.
 Recent work has included supporting Huobi in achieving their license in Gibraltar as well as LMAX Digital and Coinfloor.
 ISOLAS also advised RSK on its protocol layer developments, the prediction market platform Gnosis, Xapo on its e-money license and the Gibraltar Stock Exchange GSX on its development into the space through GBX.